Wilhelmus: History

-During the Dutch Golden Age, it was conceived essentially as the anthem of the House of Orange-Nassau and its supporters – which meant, in the politics of the time, the anthem of a specific political faction which was involved in a prolonged struggle with opposing factions (which sometimes became violent, verging on civil war).
-Therefore, the fortunes of the song paralleled those of the Orangist faction.
+During the Dutch Golden Age, the popular song became the de facto anthem of the House of Orange-Nassau and its supporters – which meant, in the politics of the time, songs of a specific political faction which was involved in a prolonged struggle with opposing factions (which sometimes became violent, verging on civil war).
+Therefore, the song's status paralled that of its faction.
 Trumpets played the "Wilhelmus" when Prince Maurits visited Breda, and again when he was received in state in Amsterdam in May 1618.
 When William V arrived in Schoonhoven in 1787, after the authority of the stadholders had been restored, the church bells are said to have played the "Wilhelmus" continuously.
 After the Batavian Revolution, inspired by the French Revolution, it had come to be called the "Princes' March" as it was banned during the rule of the Patriots, who did not support the House of Orange-Nassau.

-However, at the foundation of the Kingdom of the Netherlands in 1813, the "Wilhelmus" had fallen out of favour.
-Having become monarchs with a claim to represent the entire nation and stand above factions, the House of Orange decided to break with the song which served them as heads of a faction, and the "Wilhelmus" was replaced by Hendrik Tollens' song Wien Neêrlands bloed door d'aderen vloeit, which was the official Dutch anthem from 1815 until 1932.
-However, the "Wilhelmus" remained popular and lost its identification as a factional song, and on 10 May 1932, it was decreed that on all official occasions requiring the performance of the national anthem, the "Wilhelmus" was to be played – thereby replacing Tollens' song.
+However, at the foundation of the Sovereign Principality of the United Netherlands, forerunner of the current Dutch state, in 1813, the "Wilhelmus" had fallen out of favour.
+The newly installed prince, William Frederick (the future King William I), son of William V, had completed his family's quest to unite the Low Countries.
+Having received the "realm" referenced in the "Wilhelmus", William Frederick now sought to represent the entire nation and stand above factions.
+He decided to break with the song which served his family as heads of a faction.
+A competition was organised for a new anthem, and the victor was "Wien Neêrlands Bloed", written by Hendrik Tollens, which served as the official Dutch anthem from 1815 until 1932.

+"Wien Neêrlands Bloed" never gained traction and was generally disliked, with the second line, "Free from foreign stain", being increasingly seen as racist.
+Meanwhile, "Wilhelmus" remained popular.
+An arrangement created by Austrian musician Eduard Kremser was played during the inauguration of Queen Wilhelmina.
+Alongside "Wilhelmus", Kremser created arrangements of other songs from the Eighty Years' War written by Adrianus Valerius, one of which is the popular Thanksgiving song "We Gather Together".
+On 10 May 1932, partially because Wilhelmina suggested the idea, "Wilhelmus" replaced "Wien Neêrlands Bloed" as the official Dutch anthem in time for the silver jubilee of Wilhelmina's inauguration, the harmonization was made by Dutch composer Walther Boer.
+Additionally, the change was largely driven by growing dislike of Tollens' song, with Socialists refusing to sing it.
+"Wilhelmus" itself received some protest over its historical association with the Orangists, but this disappeared after the Second World War.

-Wilhelmus had a Malay translation of which was sung back when Indonesia was under Dutch colonial rule.
+"Wilhelmus" was also translated into Malay, of which was sung back when Indonesia was under Dutch colonial rule, with the following lyrics: